-"Auditing official" or "auditor" as applied to this policy is a MVLD Trustee appointed by the Library Board of Trustees' President at the beginning of each fiscal year.
-In the event that the appointed individual is the subject of the complaint and/or not available, the Library's Executive Director will fulfill the role.
+"Auditing official" or "auditor" as applied to this policy is the Library's Executive Director.
+If the auditor is unable or unavailable to serve, the alternate auditor will be a member of the Library's

+Board of Trustees as appointed annually by the Board President.
+If the primary or alternate auditors are unable or unavailable to serve, the tertiary auditor will be an attorney-at-law from the Guin Mundorf firm.
 The auditor or their designee has the authority to appoint other members of the management team, Board members, and/or outside counsel/consultants to assist with the investigation.

-"Improper governmental action" means any action by a Library employee or appointed or elected official that is undertaken in violation of a federal, state, or local law or rule; is an abuse of authority; violates the public's trust or expectation their conduct; is of substantial and specific danger to the public's health or safety; or is a gross waste of public funds.
+"Improper governmental action" means any action by a Library employee or appointed or elected official that is undertaken in violation of a federal, state, or local law or rule; is an abuse of authority; violates the public's trust or expectation of their conduct; or is of substantial and specific danger to the public's health or safety; is a gross waste of public funds.
 The action need not be within the scope of the official's or employee's official duties to be subject to a claim of improper governmental action.
 This definition does not include personnel actions such as, but not limited to, employee grievances, performance evaluations, promotions, transfers, demotions, suspensions, dismissals, reductions in pay, or reinstatements.